508-dev/englishvehiclestw/src/content/service/buying.md

 lemon, we can inspect any vehicle before you buy, acting as a neutral third party and giving you a clear picture of any maintenance requirements for vehicle, and rooting out any nasty surprises.

 If you want peace of mind, let us help you buy your car, scooter, or motorcycle in Taiwan!
+Give us a call or [send us a message](/about/contact)!